This was the first turnpike trust in

 passing through certain Fields lying Westward of the same present Road in the

-hundred and thirty Yards below the Penryn Town Turn-pike Gate, and then passing through certain other
+and thirty Yards below the Penryn Town Turn-pike Gate, and then passing through certain other Fields lying Eastward

-and over the Head of the Creek, there to join the Turnpike Road leading
+over the Head of the Creek, there to join the Turnpike Road leading from

-from Redruth to Penryn near the Bottom of New Street; or
+Redruth to Penryn near the Bottom of New Street; or if

 diverging at the said Turnpike Gate, and